babashka/pods/README.md

 ### Examples

-Beyond the already available pods mentioned above, eductional examples of pods can be found [here](examples):
+Beyond the already available pods mentioned above, educational examples of pods can be found [here](examples):

 - [pod-lispyclouds-sqlite](examples/pod-lispyclouds-sqlite): a pod that